The 10 Android VPNs actually worth installing

 Score: 8.3/10.

 IVPN is the sharper Mullvad with quality-of-life additions.
 Account numbers replace email signups, multi-hop is one toggle away, and AntiTracker DNS blocks ads and trackers at the resolver.
-Gibraltar jurisdiction, audited annually by Cure53.
+Gibraltar jurisdiction, audited every year by Cure53.
 Around 100 servers in 45 locations; open-source Android app with the most granular kill-switch settings we tested.

 • Anonymous accounts: Account numbers; no email.